vrltugce/open-up-intervention-mapping/book/step-5.md

-# Step 5
+# Chapter 5 Step 5

-## Planning program adoption and implementation
+## Implementation Mapping

-- See Chapter 8 of the book on step 5.
+- See Chapter 8 of the book on Step 5.

+Step 5 focuses on ensuring that the program is successfully adopted, implemented, and maintained.
+This step outlines: *Who has to do what to keep the program up and running*.

+_Adoption_ refers to the initial decision by key stakeholders or implementers to begin using a new program, policy, or practice.
+It marks the commitment to try or integrate the intervention into existing routines or systems.

+_Implementation_ is the actual use of the program by those who adopted it.
+This involves consistently putting the program into practice with fidelity over a sufficient period to evaluate its effectiveness and determine whether it meets the needs of the target population.

+_Maintenance_ ensures the program becomes part of an organization’s standard operations.
+It represents a long-term commitment to continue delivering the intervention consistently and effectively over time.

-Step 5 is about how to implement the program: *who has to do what to keep the program up and running*.
-You want the program that you have developed to be used widely, you want it to be used the way you intended it to be used and you hope it will be used for quite some time.
-It is therefore very important that potential program users, or implementers, are actually aware of the existence of the program, are motivated to use it, understand how to use it, and so on.
-Consequently, you will have to repeat all the IM steps, but now aimed at the program users, who are now your target group.
+It is very important that potential program users, or implementers, are actually aware of the existence of the program, are motivated to use it, understand how to use it.
+Consequently, you will have to repeat all the IM steps, but now aimed at the program users (who are now your target group) and concentrating primarily on the outcomes of adoption, implementation, and maintenance (@fernandezImplementationMappingUsing2019).

+Tasks of IM Step 5 involve:
+- Conduct an implementation needs and assets assessment and identify program implementers
+- Identify implementation performance objectives and determinants to create matrices of change objectives
+- Choose change methods and design implementation strategies
+- Produce implementation protocols and materials
+- Evaluate implementation outcomes

-So, start step 1 again, with identifying potential *adopters and implementers*.
+Start Step 1 again, with identifying potential *adopters, implementers and maintainers*.

-Then, adapt your planning group, re-evaluate who should be in there, and so on.
+Then, adapt your planning group (re-evaluate who should be in there).

 ```{tip} Examples
 Example of more exercise for young children at schools: